dturvene/finite-state-machine/rust_ai/medium-article.md

 NOTE: Upload to Medium keeps failing.

-Title: Converting a C program to Rust Using AI-assisted Development Practices -->
+Title: Converting a C program to Rust Using Agentic Development Practices -->

 # Abstract